-Alex Cuthbert: Wales and British Lions winger set to join Exeter
+Alex Cuthbert: Exeter Chiefs sign Wales & British and Irish Lions wing for 2018-19

 - From the section Rugby Union

-Wales winger Alex Cuthbert is set to leave Cardiff Blues for Exeter at the end of the 2017-18 season.
+Wales winger Alex Cuthbert has agreed to join Exeter Chiefs from the Cardiff Blues at the end of the season on a three-year deal.

 The 27-year-old British and Irish Lion will not be eligible to play for Wales while at the Premiership club because of rules brought in this season.